jthies/WI4450/README.md

    second derivative of a 1D function in each direction, and should be second order accurate.
    Some simple examples of a unit test is given in ``test_operations.cpp``, where you can add your own as well.
    To compile and run the unit tests, use ``make test``.
 This may be done on the login node when developing on DelftBlue.
+   **Note:** you can implement the matrix-vector product with a 7-point stencil in any way you like (matrix-free, by storing diagonals, etc.).
+Start with a simple implementation and create sufficient unit tests so that you can then refine it.
+   The tricky part here are the boundary conditions.

 2. Complete the Conjugate Gradient method in ``cg_solver.cpp`` by calling ythe previously implemented functions in the locations indicated by an ellipse (``[...]``).
 Compile and run the driver application by typing ``make``.
 This executable creates a 3D Poisson problem and solves